Chad Lewis: Early life

 Lewis grew up in Orem, Utah and played football and ran track at Orem High School.
-On March 30, 1986, Chad earned the rank of Eagle Scout, the highest award in the Boy Scouts of America.
 Lewis, who is a member of the Church of Jesus Christ of Latter-day Saints, served a two-year church mission in Taichung, Taiwan before attending college.
 While in Taiwan, he learned to speak Mandarin.

 College career

 After walking on at Brigham Young University (BYU), Lewis finished his collegiate career with 111 receptions for 1,376 yards, and ten touchdowns.
 As a junior, he was an All-WAC first-team choice, and a UPI All-American honorable mention.